-These documents are transcripts of interviews conducted under oath of people involved in the case.
+These are interviews conducted under oath of people involved in the case.
 They also are part of the discovery process.

-The depositions often contain a lot of biographical information on the people, as well as questions and answers about the allegations in the lawsuit.
+The depositions, transcripts of which are made by a court reporter, often contain a lot of biographical information on the people in the case, as well as questions and answers about the allegations in the lawsuit.

 Depositions are conducted by attorneys for the plaintiffs or attorneys for the defendants in a civil action.
 The people deposed usually are the plaintiffs, the defendants, and relevant witnesses or experts.